12 Top-Rated Ski Resorts in Vermont, 2023

 Stratton Mountain | Photo Copyright: Stillman Rogers Photography

-Southern Vermont's highest peak at 3,875 feet, Stratton Mountain is known for its fast lifts, the variety of its terrain, and the consistent high quality of its snow.
+Southern Vermont's highest peak at 3,875 feet, Stratton Mountain is known for its fast lifts, the variety of its terrain, and the consistently high quality of its snow.
 Adding to 99 trails are 160 acres of glades and five terrain parks.

 Although Stratton offers a higher percentage of easy beginners' trails (41), there is plenty of choice for more experienced skiers and boarders, with 31 intermediate and 28 rated for experts.
 Lifts include a gondola, four six-packs, three quad lifts, a triple, a double, and one surface lift.